estefaniagPerez/secure-mail/README.md

 `SecureMail` is known to work with:

 - Java 1.8 and higher

-## Future Work
-Future work for this library include:

-- [ ] Add Signature to mails
-- [ ] Gradle build
-- [ ] Decryption and Authentication of mails

 ## License

 This library and all the contents in this repository are licenced under the MIT license.